Core Concepts

 Projects

 A project is the fundamental unit in AIXBT.
-Every signal is tied to a project, and all analysis flows from that structure.
+All intel is tied to a project, and all analysis flows from that structure.
 Projects range from established tokens and protocols to pre-launch ventures, memes, NFTs, and tradfi narratives gaining traction on Crypto Twitter.
 Tracking begins as soon as a project enters the conversation.

-A signal is a discrete fact detected about a project.
+Intel is discrete factual information detected about a project.
 AIXBT identifies concrete events: launches, listings, partnerships, funding rounds, on-chain metrics, risk alerts, and similar.
 Opinions and speculation are filtered out.

-Signals are generated continuously as data flows in, providing a structured view of what's happening around any given project.
-Not all activity produces a signal, but all activity is tracked.
-Cluster-level engagement contributes to momentum calculations alongside detected signals.
+Intel is generated continuously as data flows in, providing a structured view of what's happening around any given project.
+Not all chatter produces intel, but tracked chatter still contributes to momentum calculations alongside detected intel.

 Clusters

-Momentum score quantifies cluster convergence, measuring the rate at which new clusters begin discussing a project.
-A project gaining traction across five independent clusters ranks higher than one with more mentions confined to a single community.
+Momentum quantifies cross-cluster pickup, measuring the rate at which community clusters begin discussing a project.
+A project gaining traction across five clusters ranks higher than one with more mentions concentrated in a single cluster.

-Tracking momentum offers an early read on shifting sentiment.
-Cluster convergence often surfaces before broader market recognition, whether bullish or bearish, and this is expressed in the momentum score.
+Tracking momentum gives an early read on shifting sentiment.
+Cluster breadth often surfaces before market recognition and appears in project rankings and the Momentum Graph.